-5.4.3.2 Vulnerability Assessment
+5.4.3.2 VULNERABILITY ASSESSMENT

-To understand risk, a community must evaluate what assets are exposed or vulnerable in the identified hazard area.
-For the earthquake hazard, the entire County has been identified as the exposed hazard area.
-Therefore, all assets in Sussex County (population, structures, critical facilities and lifelines), as described in the County Profile (Section 4), are vulnerable.
+To understand risk, a community must evaluate what assets are exposed or vulnerable to the identified hazard.
+For the earthquake hazard, the entire county has been identified as exposed.
+Therefore, all assets in Sussex County (population, structures, critical facilities and lifelines), as described in the County Profile (Section 4), are exposed and potentially vulnerable.
 The following section includes an evaluation and estimation of the potential impact of the earthquake hazard on Sussex County including the following:

-- Overview of vulnerability - Data and methodology used for the evaluation - Impact on: (1) life, health and safety of residents, (2) general building stock, (3) critical facilities, (4) economy, and (5) future growth and development - Effect of climate change on vulnerability - Change of vulnerability as compared to that presented in the 2011 Sussex County Hazard Mitigation Plan - Further data collections that will assist understanding this hazard over time
+- Overview of vulnerability - Data and methodology used for the evaluation - Impact on: (1) life, health and safety of residents, (2) general building stock, (3) critical facilities, (4) economy, and (5) future growth and development - Effect of climate change on vulnerability - Change of vulnerability as compared to that presented in the 2011 Sussex County HMP - Further data collections that will assist understanding this hazard over time